ghc-proposals/ghc-proposals/proposals/0000-error-values-proposal.rst

 expressions, types, contexts, suggestions and more stored in fields of those ADTs.

-If necessary, we could define a separate sum type for warnings and update the definitions of ``ErrorMessages`` and ``WarningMessages`` given earlier as follows:::
+If necessary, we could define a separate hierarchy for warnings and update the definitions of ``ErrorMessages`` and ``WarningMessages`` given earlier as follows:::

-    -- defined as a direct sum of the warning data for each warning, or -- as a subsystem-driven hierarchy (like for errors) if required data GHCWarning
+    -- defined as a subsystem-driven hierarchy (like for errors) if required data GHCWarning
       = UnnecessaryImport ModuleName
       | ...